cloudrainstar/bionemo-framework/docs/docs/user-guide/getting-started/initialization-guide.md

 Running this command will make these variables available for use in the `docker run` command examples shown below.

-!!! note "Automatic Setup of Your `.env.` File"
+!!! note "Automatic Setup of Your `.env` File"

     The BioNeMo GitHub Repository contains a script that can help you generate this `.env` file automatically.
 To use this script, you must first clone the [BioNeMo GitHub Repository]({{ github_url }}).
 Then, from the repository's root, run the following setup script: